aphalo/learnrbook-pkg/README.md

 alternatives and how to reach them.
 The intention is to guide the reader through the R landscape of 2020 and beyond.

-What will you find in this book?

--   R as it is currently used.

--   Few prescriptive rules, mostly the author’s preferences together with alternatives.

--   Explanation of the R grammar emphasizing the “R way of doing things”.

--   Tutoring for “programming in the small” using scripts.

--   The grammar of graphics and the grammar of data described as grammars.

--   Examples of data exchange between R and the foreign world using common file formats.

--   Coaching for becoming an independent R user, capable writing original code and of solving future challenges.

-What makes this book different to others?

--   Tries to break the ice and help readers from all disciplines feel at home with R.

--   It does not make assumptions about what the reader will use R for.

--   It attempts to do only one thing well: guide readers into becoming fluent in the R language.

 **Pedro J. Aphalo** is a PhD graduate from the University of Edinburgh, currently lecturer at the University of Helsinki.
 A plant biologist and agriculture scientist with a passion for data, electronics, computers